Chapter 12 Bankruptcy

 • Do not try to hide new debt or lifestyle changes.
 In some cases, hiding information can qualify as fraud.

 While this process can feel annoying and controlling, your trustee is there to help you get through the years of repayment and avoid new debt.
-They serve the courts, however, so your bankruptcy attorney is your main ally throughout this process.
+They serve the courts, so your bankruptcy attorney is your main ally throughout this process.

 Final Chapter 12 Discharge

 Any creditors that were part of the case must leave you alone and not bring new claims.
+Creditors you repaid in full or in part can't sue you or try to collect any debts from you after this point.

-Talk to an Attorney to Learn About Chapter 12
+Talk to an Attorney About Chapter 12

 Was this helpful?